questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

   width={650}
 />

-Here's our bench results with QuestDB, ClickHouse, TimescaleDB and InfluxDB using 16 threads:
+And finally, here's our benchmark results with QuestDB, ClickHouse, TimescaleDB and InfluxDB using 16 threads:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads workers"